Table of contents

-What is eCommerce customer journey?
+What is the eCommerce customer journey?

-Ecommerce customer journey describes the entire experience of a customer with an online business, from the moment they first become aware of its products to the moment they complete a purchase and reach out for support.
+eCommerce customer journey describes the entire experience of a customer with an online business, from the moment they first become aware of its products to the moment they complete a purchase and reach out for support.

-Stages of eCommerce customer journey
+What is an eCommerce customer journey map?

 1. Awareness